 PART III – DECLARATION OF SUBORDINATE QSEs

 If the QSE intends to partition itself into Sub-QSEs, please enter information for each Sub-QSE below.
-If a Sub-QSE will have a different Contact than the QSE, please provide that information in the spaces provided below.
+If a Sub-QSE is required to have a 24x7 Control or Operation Center and will have a different Contact than the QSE, please provide that information in the spaces provided below.
 The Sub-QSE name must have a reference to the Legal Entity Name.
 For example: Legal Name of Market Participant (SQ1), Legal Name of Market Participant (SQ2), etc.

 Sub-QSE One (SQ1)